Deep Research Comparator: A Platform For Fine-grained Human Annotations of Deep Research Agents: Experiments

 \paragraph{Annotators} A total of 17 university students and industry researchers participated in the data annotation process.
-To measure inter-annotator consistency, we also provided annotators with four fixed queries (Appendix~\ref{sec: fixed question}), which allowed us to compute human agreement on a controlled set.
+Annotators were instructed to submit their own queries to the platform that reflect significant information needs.